-Management's discussion and analysis of financial condition and results of operations is provided as a supplement to the accompanyingcondensed consolidated financial statements and related notes to help provide an understanding of our results of operations and financial condition.
+Management's discussion and analysis of financial condition and results of operations is provided as a supplement to the accompanying condensed consolidated financial statements and related notes to help provide an understanding of our results of operations and financial condition.
 Our discussion is organized as follows:

 - Executive overview.
 This section provides a general description of our business, as well as significant transactions and events that we believe are important in understanding the results of operations. - Results of operations.
-This section provides an analysis of our results of operations presented in the accompanyingcondensed consolidated statements of income by comparing the results for the three and six months ended December 31, 2015 and 2014 Included in our analysis is a discussion of five performance metrics: (i) ounces of gold sold, (ii) ounces of silver sold, (iii) trading ticket volume, (iv) inventory turnover ratio and (v) number of secured loans at period-end. - Financial condition and liquidity and capital resources.
-This section provides an analysis of our cash flows, as well as a discussion of our outstanding debt that existed as of December 31, 2015.
+This section provides an analysis of our results of operations presented in the accompanying condensed consolidated statements of income by comparing the results for the three and nine months ended March 31, 2016 and 2015.
+Included in our analysis is a discussion of five performance metrics: (i) ounces of gold sold, (ii) ounces of silver sold, (iii) trading ticket volume, (iv) inventory turnover ratio and (v) number of secured loans at period-end. - Financial condition and liquidity and capital resources.
+This section provides an analysis of our cash flows, as well as a discussion of our outstanding debt as of March 31, 2016.
 Included in the discussion of outstanding debt is a discussion of the amount of financial capacity available to fund our future commitments, as well as a discussion of other financing arrangements. - Critical accounting estimates.
 This section discusses those accounting policies that both are considered important to our financial condition and results, and require significant judgment and estimates on the part of management in their application.
 In addition, all of our policies, including critical accounting policies, are summarized in Note 2 to the accompanying condensed consolidated financial statements. - Recent accounting pronouncements.
-This section discusses new accounting pronouncements, dates of implementation and impact on our accompanyingcondensed consolidated financial statements, if any.
+This section discusses new accounting pronouncements, dates of implementation and impact on our accompanying condensed consolidated financial statements.